 You may cut-and-paste the below MLA and APA citation examples:

 Tobin, Declan.
-(2017). facts about the industrial revolution.
+(2024).
+The American Industrial Revolution Facts For Kids.
 American History for Kids.
-Retrieved from http://www.americanhistoryforkids.com/the-industrial-revolution/
+Retrieved from https://www.americanhistoryforkids.com/the-industrial-revolution/